smccarthy-ie/smccarthy-ie.github.io/index.md

 ```
 sudo service apache2 restart
 ```
-  6. Enter the server IP address and port in your browser to test the connection.
+  6. Test the connection in your browser.
 For example:
 ```
 http://192.0.2.4:8080
 ```